 Rate limiting might be in place in the API implementation.
 It is difficult to tell without abusing it.
 However if there is then it is pretty ineffective.
 The face scraper code just seems to add some small random delays (which presumably gives the interaction a more human like characteristic) after downloading the photos of each subject before effectively swiping left.
 The point about swiping left is that there is no daily limit, and I suspect some real users swipe left at a prodigious rate.
 It must be hard to set a swipe left limit that doesn't curtail the rate of disdain some users need to demonstrate to their potential matches.
 The posted code amply demonstrates how far this automation can be taken.
 It can apparently extract 40,000 images using the same user ID from the same IP address.
 From looking at the code it seems a new image can be extracted every few seconds on average, so this takes less than a day to do.
 This must beat even the greatest power dislikers on the platform.
 Ultimately rate limiting can't solve the problem.
 All it can do is slow down and complicate the scripts.
 You can always create enough fake users distributed over enough IP addresses to fly under the radar of any rate limiting system.
 What is needed is a concerted attempt to lock down access to the API to only the app or other approved software clients.
 Sure, attempts could be made to try and automate those but that is considerably more difficult to achieve and easier to detect.

-Given the extensive history of abuses of the Tinder API at least some of these countermeasures should be in place.
-Perhaps most users don't care about these things, but it only seems a matter of time before such mass profile scraping and republishing turns into a much bigger and uglier story.
+Given the extensive history of abuses of the Tinder API at least some of these countermeasures should be in place for bot mitigation.
+Perhaps most users don't care about these things, but it only seems a matter of time before such mass profile data scraping and republishing turns into a much bigger and uglier story.
 That could really damage the brand and make would-be customers think twice before signing up and letting their personal data be swiped.